 Before You Buy an Annuity

 Before you purchase an annuity, get detailed information on how the person selling it to you will be paid.
 Think carefully about the compensation your financial representative may be paid to get you into an annuity.
+In 2018, regulatory changes went into effect imposing a fiduciary standard for certain investments.
 Before you sign an annuity contract or make changes to your existing annuity, make sure you are well informed.
 Don't rely solely on information provided by your financial advisor.
-Do your own independent research.
+Do your own independent research and carefully review the current rating of the insurance company issuing the annuity.

 Benefits of Owning an Annuity